Nayhomi25/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path: A script that add to the path of a directory

 3-paths: A script that counts the number of directories in a path

+4-global_variables: A script that prints the environmental variables